Rest for the Weary

 Secondly, notice Jesus’ character.
 Verse 29: “Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.”
 (Matthew 11:29) What is Jesus like?
 He is gentle and humble in heart.

-A lot of people think of God as harsh and judgmental.
+A lot of times people think of God as harsh and judgmental.
 And yes, God will and must punish sin.
 But God is not harsh.
 He is gentle, loving and forgiving.
-He sent his Son to die for our sins.
-He understands our weaknesses.
+He sent his Son to die for your sins.
+He understands your weaknesses.
 Psalm 103 says, “As a father has compassion on his children, so the LORD has compassion on those who fear him; for he knows how we are formed, he remembers that we are dust.”
 (Psalm 103:13-14) That’s what God is like.

 C. Jesus calls you to follow him as his disciple.

 Jesus said, “Take my yoke upon you and learn from me.”
 The word “learn” in this verse is related to the word for “disciple.”
-When Jesus tells you to take his yoke upon you, he is telling you to become his disciple.
+When Jesus tells you to take his yoke upon you, he is asking you to become his disciple.
 He invites you to follow him and to serve him as your Master.
-The world is a harsh taskmaster.
+This world is a harsh taskmaster.
 But not Jesus.
 Jesus is gentle and humble in heart.
 And when you follow him, you will find rest for your soul.

 D. His yoke is easy; his burden is light.

-A lot of people think that’s what Christianity is all about.
-They think it is nothing but a bunch of rules and laws to follow, but that is not how Jesus describes it here.
-Jesus said, “My yoke is easy and my burden is light.”
-You see, being a Christian is not about following the law; it is about following a person.
+You see, being a Christian is not about following the law.
+It is about following a person.
 It is about following Christ.
 It is about taking Jesus’ yoke upon you.
-And Jesus’ yoke is easy because he is there to help you live the Christian life.
-He is there to forgive you when you fail, to pick you up when you fall, and to strengthen you for the journey ahead.
+And Jesus’ yoke is easy, because he is there to help you live the Christian life.
+He is there to forgive you when you fail, he is there to pick you up when you fall, and he is there to strengthen you for the journey ahead.
 He is there to give you rest for your soul.

 CONCLUSION: The Bible says there is no rest for the wicked.
 (Isaiah 57:20) There is also no rest for those outside of Christ.
-We can only find rest for our souls as we come to God through Jesus.
+We can only find rest for our souls when we come to God through Jesus.
 The invitation is open to all who will humble themselves before God and come trusting in his Son.

 Come to Jesus and learn from God.